jinkett99/fascinating-things/_test/README.md

 **Additional!**

 To extend the test suite for "prompt injection attacks", we designed 10 different questions (varying 'jailbreak' methods) to red-team the system.
+Following this, we utilised an LLM-as-a-judge approach to score our application's responses (pass/fail + feedback on failures).
+The sample image below demonstrates our results.

-The sample image below demonstrates our results. *Note: Only 3/10 of our test cases passed!
-The other test cases managed to trick our application to disclose sensitive project names - Safeguards should be better!
+*Note: Only 3/10 of our test cases passed!
+The other test cases managed to trick our application to disclose sensitive project names - Safeguards should be better!*

 ![Image](../images/scoring.png)